12 March 2021

 The Comics Creators Network was set up in 2020 to help address challenges facing comics creators and advocate for better industry standards.
 It offers professional support for all types of comics creators and graphic novelists in the UK.

-Joining the Steering Committee are cartoonist and illustrator Dan Berry, indie comics creator Alice Nuttall, scholar and author Dr Helen Kara, writer and comics creator David Bishop, and Nyla Ahmad of Scottish Book Trust, who join UK Comics Laureate Hannah Berry and illustrator and graphic novelist Woodrow Phoenix.
+Joining the Steering Committee are cartoonist and illustrator Dan Berry, indie comics creator Alice Nuttall, scholar and author Dr Helen Kara and Nyla Ahmad of Scottish Book Trust, who join UK Comics Laureate Hannah Berry and illustrator and graphic novelist Woodrow Phoenix.
 The Committee will help shape the Network’s agenda and ensure its aims are met.

 Hear from the new Steering Committee

 “'I am honoured to be part of the Comics Creators Network Steering Committee.
 It is a joy to support and nurture the wonderful, vibrant ecosystem of comics in the UK.”

 “I’m delighted to join the Comics Creators Network Steering Committee, and I’m excited to contribute to positively impacting the lives and careers of other comics creators.”

 “As part of the committee, I'm looking forward to working to help indie comics creators find opportunities and reach a wider readership.
 I'm excited to see what the future holds for UK comics.”

 “I’d love to see comics reach their full potential as communication tools for people of all ages, in universities and workplaces as well as schools and homes.”

 On setting up the Network, Hannah Berry and Woodrow Phoenix said: